 Moving into a college apartment is a big step up from dorm life.
-You’ve got more space, a kitchen (hopefully), and maybe even a bedroom that doesn’t feel like a shoebox.
-But let’s be real—those beige walls, creaky floors, and random furniture from the last tenant can make it feel more like a temporary crash pad than a home.
-If you’re living in a student apartment and want to turn it into a space that actually feels like yours, here’s how to do it without breaking the bank or your lease agreement.
+You’ve got more space, a kitchen, and maybe even a bedroom that doesn’t feel like a shoebox.
+But those beige walls and random furniture can still make it feel more like a temporary crash pad than a home.
+If you’re living in a student apartment and want to make it feel like yours—without breaking the bank or your lease—here’s how to do it.

 1. Start with the Vibes: Lighting is Everything

-Most student apartments come with harsh overhead lights that scream “interrogation room.”
-Ditch that vibe fast.
-Grab some affordable string lights—think fairy lights or those trendy LED strips—and drape them around your living room or bedroom.
-A cheap floor lamp or a thrifted table lamp with a warm bulb can also make a huge difference.
-Soft lighting instantly cozies up the place and makes late-night study sessions less soul-crushing.
+Most student apartments come with harsh overhead lighting that kills the mood.
+Swap it out for affordable string lights or LED strips in your living room or bedroom.
+A floor lamp or thrifted table lamp with a warm bulb can also make a big difference.
+Soft lighting instantly makes the space feel cozier and more inviting.

 2. Make It Yours with Wall Decor